qbicsoftware/variantstore-service/README.rst

 Contribute
 ----------

-The contribution guidelines can be found on :ref:`contributing`.
+The contribution guidelines can be found on `Contributing <https://oncostore-proto-project.readthedocs.io/en/latest/contributing.html>`_.

 Credits